kelvinlegacy/mission23_wiki/The-Massacre-of-Mount-Calvary-Baptist-Church.md

 The moniker was applied to the operation after the fact because the congregants did fight for their lives.

 ## Aftermath
-The CIA formed Mount Calvary Missionary Baptist Church, Inc. and began maintaining an occupation of the church’s property.
+The CIA formed [[Mount Calvary Missionary Baptist Church, Inc.|Mount Calvary Missionary Baptist Church Inc]] and began maintaining an occupation of the church’s property.

 They attempted a coverup of “Frying Chicken” but ended up spawning the [[The Bluegrass Genocide|]].